MNIKIEMA/mnikiema.github.io/docs/_posts/2023-08-06-scrap-gdiy.md

     return audio_info
 ```

 ### Downloading Episodes
-The download_episode method downloads an episode’s audio file and saves it with a simplified name derived from the title.
+The `download_episode` method downloads an episode's audio file and saves it with a simplified name derived from the title.

 ```
 def download_episode(self, episode_url, audio_name):